Cadafael, King of Gwynedd: Cadafael's reign

 Cadafael renewed Cadwallon's alliance with Penda and the other Welsh kings, and the wars against Northumbria continued in the north and the English Midlands.
 Sometime between 635 and 641 Penda defeated the Kingdom of East Anglia and killed King Egric.
 He would also kill Egric's successor Anna in 654, establishing himself as the dominant power in the region.
-The most significant action occurred at the Battle of Maserfield (Maes Cogwy) in 642/4, assumed to be near Oswestry.
+The most significant action occurred at the Battle of Maserfield (Maes Cogwy) in 642/644, assumed to be near Oswestry.
 There Penda and his Welsh allies defeated and killed Oswald.

 The wars went less well in the north.
-Northumbria secured the entire eastern coastal region of Lothian (i.e., Gododdin) in 638 or shortly thereafter, and there were battles against the men of Alt Clut (the Brythonic predecessor state of Strathclyde) in the 640's.
+Northumbria secured the entire eastern coastal region of Lothian (i.e., Gododdin) in 638 or shortly thereafter, and there were battles against the men of Alt Clud (the Brythonic predecessor state of Strathclyde) in the 640s.
 While the outcome of these battles is not given in the historical record, most of what is now southern Scotland came under Northumbrian control, suggesting Northumbrian success.
 However, Penda and his alliance was still a major threat, and they besieged Oswald's Bernician successor Oswiu at his fortress of Bamburgh in 650 or 651, though they did not defeat him.

-The defining moment came in 655, when Penda again led an alliance of Mercians, Welsh, Deirans, and East Anglians against Bernicia, besieging Oswiu at a stronghold somewhere in the north and compelling him to sue for peace.
-Having won this war at great cost, the members of the alliance returned south, the Welsh in particular pleased to have reclaimed items of dignity (the so-called "Restoration of Iudeu") taken from the kingdom of Gododdin or Manaw Gododdin by the Northumbrians.
+The defining moment came in 655 when Penda again led an alliance of Mercians, Welsh, Deirans, and East Anglians against Bernicia, besieging Oswiu at a stronghold somewhere in the north and compelling him to sue for peace.
+Having won this war at great cost, the members of the alliance returned south, the Welsh, in particular, pleased to have reclaimed items of dignity (the so-called "Restoration of Iudeu") taken from the kingdom of Gododdin or Manaw Gododdin by the Northumbrians.

 However, while Oswiu had been beaten he had not been defeated.
 With many of its leaders having been killed in battle, the alliance was caught unawares in a sortie by Oswiu at the Winwaed (Maes Gai, its location uncertain).
 Penda was killed, thus ending the alliance and ensuring a Bernician supremacy.

 Oswiu quickly followed up his defeat of Penda by overrunning Mercia and launching a surprise assault on Pengwern's llys (royal court), killing King Cynddylan and virtually wiping out the entire royal family.
 Thereafter Pengwern disappears from the historical record, with some of its survivors moving westward to Mathrafal, and any who remained becoming part of a Mercian subkingdom.